uiuc-arc/parallely/readme.md

 -------------------

 `benchmarks/golang/pagerank/pagerank.go` contains example
 code for the Pagerank computation using a set of parallel threads.

-Run the script in

-Need to run from home folder due to antlr generated code using relative imports.
-Once the language is fully finalized we should be able to change this.

-python -m newtranslator.translator.translator -f ./src/kmeans/kmeans.go
+To run the example, you can switch to the directory and run the script.
+Starting at the root directory of the repository run the following commands:

+    cd benchmarks/golang/pagerank/
+    ./run.sh

+The script performs the following tasks

+1. Convert the go code to the Parallely intermediate language using the translator in `gofrontend/newtranslator/translator/translator.py`.
+    The resultant program will be in a file named `out.par`
+2. The program in IR is then analyzed using the compiler in `parser/compiler.py`.
+This script unrolls the bounded loops in the program, performs type checking, and generates a sequential version of the program.
+The generated sequential program is available as `out.seq`